andrewsuggs465/FMD_Infra/README.md

 ## Monitoring

+Prometheus:

-Use SSH with port forwarding: `ssh -L localhost:9090:localhost:9090 foxtrot.fmd-foss.org`.
+- Use SSH with port forwarding: `ssh -L localhost:9090:localhost:9090 foxtrot.fmd-foss.org`.
-Then go to <http://localhost:9090/> on your laptop to access the Prometheus UI.
+- Then go to <http://localhost:9090/> on your laptop to access the Prometheus UI.

+Grafana:

+- Use the admin account to create a new user account for your day-to-day usage.
+  This user should _not_ be a Grafana admin.
+  Add this user to the "fmd-maintainers" team as "Member".
+- The "fmd-maintainers" team should have "Admin" access to the main dashboards.

 ## References